 docker run -d -P toroio/integrate command.
 Well, it takes a little more

 than that command but it should be something fairly easy to do.
 The guides below will instruct you how to setup TORO

 Integrate in a production-ready dockerized infrastructure.

-- Deploying TORO Integrate instances in a Docker cluster
+- Deploying TORO Integrate in a Docker Swarm Cluster

 You should only use the official Docker image